dimmyvi/tigress-requirements/draft-tigress-requirements.md

 - (Req-NontechnicalUX) Solution SHALL enable secure credential transfer for non technical users.
 - (Req-SmoothUX) Solution SHALL allow for user experience where neither Sender nor Receiver is presented with raw data required only by the secure transfer protocol.
 The data SHOULD only be parsed programmatically and not required to be presented to the end user.
 This data SHOULD never be visible to said user in whichever messaging application the sender chose to initiate the transfer on.
 This eliminates the possibility of merely sending the requisite data inline, through an SMS or email for example, rather than leveraging an Intermediary server.
 - (Req-Connectivity) Sender and Receiver SHALL be allowed to be online at different times.
 Sender and Receiver SHALL never need to be online at the same time.
+- (Req-UrlLink) Solution SHALL allow to share credentials as a UrlLink to provisioning information stored on intermediary server.
+The link SHALL easily be shared between Sender and Receiver device over various communication channels.
-- (Req-init) Solution SHOULD allow Sender to initiate credential transfer to Receiver over any messaging channel, with various degrees of security.
+- (Req-init) Solution SHOULD allow Sender to send the UrlLink (Req-UrlLink) to Receiver over any messaging channel, with various degrees of security.
-- (Req-P2P) A goal of credential transfer covered in this document SHALL include a transfer from one device to another (group sharing SHALL not be a goal).
+- (Req-P2P) A goal of credential transfer covered in this document SHALL include transfer from one device to another (group sharing SHALL not be a goal).
 - (Req-Privacy) If Intermediary server is required - it SHALL not be able to correlate users between exchanges, or create a social graph.
 Intermediary server shall not be an arbiter of Identity.
 - (Req-Security) Solution SHOULD provide security of the provisioning data transferred (MITM, brute-force attacks on the content, DDOS attacks etc).
 - (Req-Notify) Solution SHOULD support a notification mechanism to inform devices on the content update on Intermediary server.
 - (Req-Revoke) Solution SHALL maintain access control, allowing Sender to revoke before the share has been accepted, and for Receiver to end transfer at any time.
 - (Req-IntermediaryProvision) If Intermediary server is required - it MUST not be able to provision credential on their own.
-- (Req-Opaque) If Intermediary server is required - Message content between Sender and Receiver MUST be opaque to the Intermediary.
+- (Req-Opaque) If Intermediary server is required - message content between Sender and Receiver MUST be opaque to the Intermediary.
 - (Req-ArbitraryFormat) The solution SHALL support arbitrary message formats to support both keys that implement public standards like CCC as well as proprietary implementations of digital keys.
 - (Req-UnderstoodFormat) Both Sender application and Receiver application MUST be able to recognize the format.
 - (Req-Simplicity) Where possible, the system SHOULD rely on simple building blocks to facilitate adoption and implementation.